Zen and the Art of Divebombing,

 Victory and defeat are matters of the temporary force of circumstances.
 The way of avoiding shame is different.
 It is simply death.

-Even if it seems certain that you will lose, retaliate.
+Even if it seems certain that you will lose, retaliate [uchikaeshi, hit back].
 Neither wisdom nor technique has a place in this.
 A real man does not think of victory or defeat.
-He plunges recklessly towards an irrational death.
-By doing this, you will awaken from your dreams. [p.30]
+He plunges recklessly towards an irrational death. [p.30; Japanese text, Kodansha op.cit., p.46; color added]

-The person without previous resolution to inevitable death makes certain that his death will be in bad form. but if one is resolved to death beforehand, in what way can he be dispicable? [p.34]
+The person without previous resolution to inevitable death makes certain that his death will be in bad form.
+But if one is resolved to death beforehand, in what way can he be despicable? [p.34; Japanese text, Kodansha op.cit., p.54; color added]

-Concerning martial valor, merit lies more in dying for one's master than in striking down the enemy. [p.55]
+Concerning martial valor, merit lies more in dying for one's master than in striking down the enemy. [p.55; Japanese text, Kodansha op.cit., p.90; color added]

 This is a real Todesliebe, a "love of death" -- for which we have, interestingly, a suitable term in German.
 These sentiments easily explain what Rear Admiral Matome Ugaki wrote in his diary in 1941, after seeing the submarine I-22 leaving Saeki Bay on the way to join the Pearl Harbor Strike Force at Hitokappu Bay in the Kuriles: